 Member of the Canadian Institute of Planners (CIP), Mrs. Pantelimon is a registered professional planner in Alberta and Quebec with over 20 years of comprehensive and management experience across Canada.
 She serves as Senior Planning Advisor for Alberta Municipal Affairs since 2008 and worked previously on wide strategic initiatives as Principal Planner for the City of Edmonton, few municipalities in Quebec, and as Coordinator Planning and Lands for the Government of Nunavut.

-After a Bachelor of Science and a Master in Urban Planning from the University of Montreal, Olimpia is completing a PhD in Public Health at the University of Alberta integrating planning and health policies.
+After a Bachelor of Science and a Master in Urban Planning from the University of Montreal, Olimpia is completing a Masters Degree in Public Health at the University of Alberta integrating planning and health policies.

 Selected on the CIP National Affairs Committee since 2008, she was appointed for a second mandate as Chair CIP Healthy Communities Committee to facilitate a national policy initiative.
 Under Olimpia’s mandate, the newly launched 2018 Healthy Communities Policy defines the role that planning has in fostering vibrant environments and active lifestyles that promote and protect the health of all Canadians, increasing the social and health equity of our communities.